Read on Scribd : iPhone, iPad and Android.

 Free download as PDF, TXT or read online for free from Scribd, point-click to open-->SCRIBD/TheFilipinoMind tools: email, blog, Google+, Tumblr,Twitter,Facebook, etc. THANKS!!

-Click to checkout Select/Essential Readings About Us Filipino Natives: Primary Blog Posts/Readings for my fellow, Native (Malay/Indio) Filipinos-in-the-Philippines
+Click the following underlined title/link to checkout these Essential/Primary Readings About Us Filipino Natives: Primary Blog Posts/Readings for my fellow, Native (Malay/Indio) Filipinos-in-the-Philippines

 REMEMBER WELL: political, not economic independence; i.e. from direct rule to indirect rule; from colonialism to neocolonialism, was what we native Filipinos were "granted."
 We can further qualify that supposed political independence though.